 - Flexible working policy to give work/life balance

 - Engaging employee-led people networks that celebrate diversity, provide safe spaces, and encourage thought-leadership

-- Close to the railway station, modern office space and cloud-based technology that allows for joined up, cohesive collaboration
+- Modern office space and cloud-based technology that allows for joined up, cohesive collaboration

 - Wellbeing initiatives, tools and courses, and a discounted health insurance scheme